onqtam/headjack/docs/why/SYSTEM.md

 > "The more heroic you are, the more beautiful you are, the more you will be made to suffer." - [Eric Weinstein](https://youtu.be/o2nG7-eXxko?t=4908)

+> "The purpose of a system is what it does." - [Stafford Beer](https://en.wikipedia.org/wiki/The_purpose_of_a_system_is_what_it_does)

 > "Belief can be manipulated.
 Only knowledge is dangerous." - [Frank Herbert](https://www.goodreads.com/quotes/384225-belief-can-be-manipulated-only-knowledge-is-dangerous)

 > "Absolute power does not corrupt absolutely, absolute power attracts the corruptible." - [Frank Herbert](https://www.goodreads.com/quotes/54212-absolute-power-does-not-corrupt-absolutely-absolute-power-attracts-the)

 > "Senator, we run ads." - [Mark Zuckerberg](https://www.goodreads.com/quotes/11950283-senator-we-run-ads)

+> "The majority of us believe in Open Source government backed by resource based economics on a planetary level.
+If a computer’s operating system is malfunctioning it is replaced.
+We view governments as global operating systems, flawed full of bugs and crash reports.
+Hitting the off switch and rebooting simply won’t help how corrupted these global operating systems have become.
+Reformatting and installing a humanitarian based open sourced government will insure equality for all." - [Million Mask March 2015 - Anonymous](https://pastebin.com/eJz5JfMD#:~:text=The%20majority%20of%20us%20believe,will%20insure%20equality%20for%20all.)